Scientific: Gossypium harknessii

 USDA 9-11 (best in semi arid to arid zones)

-Form & Character: Evergreen shrub, gently sprawls, brittle, sometimes sparse
+Form & Character: Rounded, dome like, gently sprawling, brittle, sometimes sparse and open.

-Growth Habit: Slow to moderate growth rate to 5' height with greater spread depending on cultivar and soil conditions, watering, fertility, etc.
+Growth Habit: Evergreen, woody, broadleaf perennial shrub, slow to moderate growth rate to 5-feet tall (often less) with greater spread depending on soil conditions and watering.

-Foliage/texture: Classic cordate (heart shaped) leaves, alternate, thick and almost succulent with prominent palmate veination much like a miniature Algerian ivy leaf (Hedera canariensis), leaves born on relatively thick and chunky stems with lenticels; medium texture
+Foliage/Texture: Classic cordate (heart shaped) leaves, alternate, thick and almost succulent with prominent palmate veination [much like miniature Algerian ivy (Hedera canariensis) leaves], leaves born on relatively thick and chunky gray stems with lenticels; medium texture.

-Flowers & fruits: Bright lemon-yellow petaled, open face flowers, 2" in width with five red dots, from late spring to the fall; fruit much like cotton balls.
+Flowers & Fruits: Bright lemon-yellow petaled, open face flowers, 2-inches wide with five red dots, from late spring to the fall; fruit much like cotton balls.
 Closely related to Gossypium hirsutum (cotton).

 Light: Full sun, though avoid highly reflective western exposures as leaves will turn chlorotic yellow.